 But I gave it a distressed white finish.

 This was my plan and the results:

-1. Make trip to nearby antique market for simple
+1. Shop a local antique market for simple

 Found vintage FireKing milkglass plates